 My story begins when I was a young girl.
 I asked my mother for a sewing machine and to be taught to sew.
 For many years she said no because she thought I was too young.
-I was a determined girl so I kept asking.
+I was determined, so I kept asking.
 When I was 12 she relented and taught me the basics of sewing and I went from there, learning by trial and error.
 I don't remember having my own machine but we did have one in our house that I used.
 It was a Kenmore and my mother hated it.
 I think she blamed her sewing failures and frustrations on the machine.
 In reality I think she simply did not enjoy sewing.
 I did not hate the Kenmore because it was my creative tool.
 It was frustrating to use but I was happy to have it because I loved to sew.
-I loved everything about it.
 Sewing was my ticket to having the kind of wardrobe I wanted but could not afford to buy.

 I set about writing a business plan and quickly realized that opening a store with merchandise I ordered from other designers was going to be a better and more efficient way to begin than developing and producing a collection of my own.
 So that's what I did.
 I opened a retail store in San Francisco selling contemporary fashion collections and planned to start designing and producing my own line once I got the business up and running.
 The store ended up being successful but I never produced my own line.
 There was never enough time, money or energy left at the end of the day to execute that part of my vision.